 - 9 miles per $1 spent on American Airlines and certain oneworld flights

 - First-class upgrades – 72 hours before departure

 - Free same-day flight changes

-At this level, you won’t to bother with 500-mile upgrades any more – first-class upgrades will clear automatically up to three days before departure.
+At this level, you won’t need to bother with 500-mile upgrades any more – first-class upgrades will clear automatically up to three days before departure.
 It’s not a huge step up from Platinum other than that, but you’ll get more flexibility if you want to take an earlier or later flight, because same-day changes are free.

 American Airlines Executive Platinum status

-Executive Platinum is by far American Airlines’ most rewarding tier, and for good reason.
-You’ve flown a lot to get here, and they’re ready to give you the V.I.P. treatment.
+Executive Platinum is American Airlines’ most rewarding tier and for good reason.
+You’ve proven your loyalty and they’re ready to give you the V.I.P. treatment.
 You’ll get everything already mentioned and: